Subsono1/Serendipitous/README.md

 ## API and Data Sample

-I will be using one API from Test dive (https://tastedive.com/read/api)- [API URL] (https://tastedive.com/api/similar)
+I will be using one API from Test dive (https://tastedive.com/read/api)-
 ```
  "Similar": {
         "Info": [